Keeper vs Dashlane – which is the top competitor?

 Keeper offers unlimited password storage, which is quite unusual among password managers.
 It’s a huge plus, especially for those who use unique passwords for different logins.

 However, you’ll need to upgrade to its Family plan to store anything other than just passwords.
-It comes with 10GB of storage to store things like sensitive files, photos, and videos.
-Alternatively, Keeper also has Secure File Storage – which offers up to 100GB of encrypted storage – as a paid add-on.
+It comes with 10GB of storage for sensitive files, photos, and videos.
+Alternatively, Keeper also offers Secure File Storage as a paid add-on, with up to 100GB of encrypted storage.

 Meanwhile, Dashlane’s free users cannot store as many passwords as its paid users can, as they get a 25-password limit.
 Paid users get unlimited 1GB of encrypted file storage, but individual files are limited to just 50MB.